MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

     </Style>
 	```

 	The main purpose of this style is to set the ```FontFamily``` property of the controls to which it is applied on iOS and Windows to use the font in **Digital.ttf**.
 It also ensures that the margins and spacing look great on all three platforms.
-Note the use of ```OnPlatform```, which is a simple yet powerful way to assign per-platform values to controls and "tweak" the UI for each different operating system.
+Note the use of ```OnPlatform```, which is a simple yet powerful way to assign per-platform values to control properties and "tweak" the UI for each different operating system.

 1. Launch the Windows version of the app and confirm that the same changes you saw in Android app appear in the Windows version, too.